bkw777/reQUAD/README.md

 Use the software & directions for the original [QUAD](http://bitchin100.com/wiki/index.php?title=QUAD)

 ## Thanks
-Many thanks to Steve Adolph for sharing his original design and allowing this modification.
+Many thanks to Steve Adolph for sharing his original design and allowing this derivative.